PedroVieira1160634/automated-imbalanced-classification/README.md

 # Automated Imbalanced Classification
-work in progress, description to be written
+description to be written, work in progress